 The hosting of the FIFA World Cup is part of a planned strategy of the Qatari government to support its travel & tourism industry.
 Hosting sports tournament of such magnitude will prove to be a big step towards the ultimate objective of becoming the “Sports Capital of Middle East”.
 Qatar is required to have 60,000 hotel rooms by 2022 as per FIFA guidelines.
 Qatar National Tourism Sector Strategy 2030, targets 5.6mn international tourist arrivals by 2023.

 Cruise tourism is a crucial contributor to the growth and development of Qatar’s tourism industry as it will have an immediate impact on visitor arrivals and tourism spending.
 According to Data gathered by QTA, the majority of visitors on cruise ships this season were European, with the most substantial portion being German (44%), Italian and British visitors formed the second and third largest groups respectively (Qatar Tourism Authority, 2018).

 International tourist visits in Qatar are expected to grow at a five-year of 5% to 2.9mn whereas the hotel supply is expected to grow at a five-year of 12.8% to 46,000 hotel rooms.
-The major developments include the construction of the National Museum of Qatar, large-scale public infrastructure project such as Doha Metro.
-As well as Msheireb Doha, a project to add retail, housing, museums and hotels to the area and development of Doha Port into both a full-time cruise terminal and tourist-friendly entertainment district.
+The major developments include the construction of the National Museum of Qatar, large-scale public infrastructure projects such as Doha Metro.
+As well as Msheireb Doha, a project to add retail, housing, museums, and hotels to the area and development of Doha Port into both a full-time cruise terminal and tourist-friendly entertainment district.